Data and Results

 National Footprint Accounts:

 The National Footprint Accounts (NFAs), developed by Global Footprint Network, provide comprehensive data on humanity’s demand on nature.
-They track how this demand compares across several over 200 countries, territories, and regions, and how it relates to the planet’s biological capacity to meet these demands.
-Summary graphs and maps can be found in this Summary Report.
+They track how this demand compares across more than 200 countries, territories, and regions, and how it relates to the planet’s biological capacity to meet these demands.

 The annually updated National Footprint Accounts undergo continuous improvement under the advice of the National Accounts Review Committee.
 The latest method is described in the Calculation Methodology Paper.

-The National Footprint Accounts and E-RISC data are available under license for a wide variety of applications including educational, research and commercial purposes.
+The National Footprint Accounts and Country Risk Rankings are available under license for a wide variety of applications including educational, research and commercial purposes.
 Please visit our licensing page for more details.

 The Ecological Footprint Atlas 2010 explains the purpose behind Ecological Footprint accounting, addressing research questions and basic concepts, as well as the underlying science of the calculations.
 Giving examples of how the Ecological Footprint has been applied.
 For the technical reader, the Atlas includes more detailed notes about calculation of the results, explains recent advances to enhance the consistency, reliability and resolution of the National Footprint Accounts, and reviews the evolution of the National Footprint Accounts methodology.

-E-RISC: A New Angle on Sovereign Credit Risk report describes the rationale and methodology used to substantiate the business case for financial institutions and ratings agencies to include ecological criteria as a key component of country risk analysis.
-The E-RISC report fills a methodology gap by exploring to what extent resource and ecological risks can impact a nation’s economy and how these factors affect a nation’s ability to pay its debts.
-E-RISC rankings are now available for over 130 countries.
+ERISC: A New Angle on Sovereign Credit Risk report describes the rationale and methodology used to substantiate the business case for financial institutions and ratings agencies to include ecological criteria as a key component of country risk analysis.